|EU State Student Contribution + Capitation: €3,138 See Fees and Costs for full details.

 On graduation, you may seek employment as a General Nurse.
 General Nurses work in a wide range of areas including hospitals, community/home nursing, schools and nursing homes.
 Traditionally, Irish nurses are highly regarded by other countries, enhancing work opportunities abroad, in particular in the UK, Canada, Australia and the US.

 At least six subjects must be presented.
 Minimum grade H5 in two subjects and minimum grade O6/H7 in four other subjects.
 English and Irish are requirements for all programmes unless the applicant is exempt from Irish.

 The following are considered Lab Science subjects: Biology, Chemistry, Physics, Physics with Chemistry and Agricultural Science.

 Applicants will need to meet the following minimum entry requirements:

-Mature applicants can apply to the CAO (www.cao.ie) by February 1st.
+Admission to the programme is based on an assessment test with the Nursing & Midwifery Board of Ireland (NMBI).
 NMBI will provide further information about the test on its website in advance of the test.
 Further information is available on the NMBI website.

 All students on this programme will come into contact with the public and assume positions of trust through educational and training opportunities.
 To ensure the protection of the public, and to justify public trust and confidence, UCC is committed to ensuring that only suitable candidates are allowed to undertake this programme.